objectcraftworks/retiredblog/source/_posts/2013-07-17-asp-dot-net-exception-handling-explained.markdown

 {% img /images/posts/aspdotnetmvc/error_page.png Default Error Page %}

  Now that we saw how default exception handling works,
-  >let's summarize the code elements we noticed.
+  >let's summarize the code elements we noticed so far.

 >* HandleError filter
  * HandleErrorInfo model for Error view
  * GlobalFilters
  * Error view

 We will briefly go through each element, and see what it does.

 #### HandleError filter

- The important code element of framework default exception handling is HandleErrorAttribute.
+ The important code element of the framework's default exception handling is HandleErrorAttribute.
 HandleErrorAttribute is actually an exception filter.
 There are several types of filters in MVC framework to extend the behavior of the actions.
 Exception filter is one of them.
 Exception filters are called when an exception is caught by the framework.
 ``` csharp
 public class HandleErrorAttribute : FilterAttribute, IExceptionFilter